rackerlabs/design-system/_component_design/cards.md

 layout: component
 category: Components
 usage: >
-  A card is a user interface element that contains summary information and provides users the option to navigate to more detailed information.
-In contrast to the tables pattern, cards allow the user to visually distinguish between sets of information.
-Cards substitute for a single row of tabular data.
+  A card contains summary information and provides users the option to navigate to more detailed information.
+In contrast to tables, cards allow the user to visually distinguish between sets of information.
+A card is a substitute for a single row of tabular data.
 preview-image: preview-images/cards.svg
 status: in-progress
 resource: true
-last-modified: 2018-04-30
+last-modified: 2018-05-03
 helix-ui-css: false
 helix-ui-javascript: false
 ---